FrancesCoronel/personal-website-v3/_posts/2014-02-21-working-smarter-not-harder.md

     -   Spread out memorization over several days
 5.  **Invest in "Academic Disaster Insurance"**
-    -   Eliminate the question marks for topics covered in class or from the reading that you don’t understand
+    -   Eliminate the question marks for topics covered in class or from the reading that you don't understand
-    -   In other words, if you don’t understand something, figure it out using other resources, or start focusing more on the other topics so you at least have more leverage
+    -   In other words, if you don't understand something, figure it out using other resources, or start focusing more on the other topics so you at least have more leverage
 6.  **Provide "A+" Answers**
     -   Look over the whole test first
-    -   If you get stuck on a problem and still can’t think of anything after 10 seconds, SKIP IT, and move on
+    -   If you get stuck on a problem and still can't think of anything after 10 seconds, SKIP IT, and move on
     -   Figure out how much time you have to spend on each question, making sure that you focus on the most valuable questions first